shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 (venv) $ pip install -r requirements.txt
 ```

 - `-r requirements.txt` means "read package names and versions from this file, and install all of them."
-This is the exact command you've seen at the start of nearly every article in this series — now you know precisely what it does.
+This is the exact command you've seen at the start of nearly every article in this series and now you know precisely what it does.

 ---

-## Part 8 — The Complete Workflow, Start to Finish
+## Part 8 - The Complete Workflow, Start to Finish

 Let's walk through the full lifecycle, tying every piece together, the way you'd actually start a new project.